Daan-Hoogland/crawl-cli/README.md

 - [ ] add application to AUR.

 #### Windows 32/64bit
-Move the `crawl-cli` executable to a location of your choice.
+Move the `crawl` executable to a location of your choice.
 The executable itself can be found in `build/windows/32/` or `build/windows/64/` depending on which version your Windows supports.

 In order to access the `crawl` application from `cmd.exe` or PowerShell, the directory which you have chosen needs to be added to your user's path variable.
 How to do this depends on your version of Windows, but there are plenty of [examples](https://stackoverflow.com/a/9546345)  available online to show you how to.

 ### Usage
 There are 4 general actions.
-These can be accessed by typing `crawl-cli <action> <flags>`.
+These can be accessed by typing `crawl <action> <flags>`.
 The  actions and their flags are briefly described below.

 #### help
 Shows the list of actions along with their flags.
 Can be executed on an action by adding the `-h` flag.
 Example: `crawl help -h` will output the following: